It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Let’s put it this way.
 Good nutrition can help you perform exercises, allowing you to sleep better.
 Good sleep helps you have a balanced appetite leading to good nutrition.

 Exercise is of paramount importance for getting benefits for overall health.

-Post exercise, in those given no-choice exercise, higher energy intake of food was consumed with larger proportion of “unhealthy” food compared to the choice exercise group.
+Post-exercise, in those given no-choice exercises, the higher energy intake of food was consumed with a larger proportion of “unhealthy” food compared to the choice exercise group.
 The choice exercise group reported greater value and enjoyment of the exercise.
 This means that freedom to choose an exercise not only provides positive reinforcement upon exercising but also improves food choice.

 Though it’s clear that exercise is good for your health, it’s also necessary to consider the time of the day to maximise the beneficial effects.

 A great workout can make you feel alert and energised, so doing it before bedtime is not recommended.
 Sleep experts recommend exercising at least 3 hours before bedtime, and the best time is usually late afternoon.
 Body temperature rises when you exercise and drops a few hours later.
 Lower body temperatures are associated with sleep onset.
 So right timing of exercise can lead to a good night’s sleep.

 The same also goes for sleep.
 Aside from timing, the duration and quality of sleep matter for a lot of aspects such as the release of growth hormones, functional immunity and cognitive function.